qiskit-community/quantum-hackathon-korea-21/README.md

 http://qhackathon.kr/

 Thank you for
-@junye for delivering wonderful seminar of "Quantum Games" at 28 June
+@HuangJunye for delivering wonderful seminar of "Quantum Games" at 28 June
 @kifumi for organizing challenge problems
-@yuri for being a judge of thie event.
+@veenaiyuri for being a judge of thie event.

 @wslu42 @splch @molar-volume @ManjulaGandhi @obliviateandsurrender being a mentor for the student.